Disrupting Dis/Ability Impact Outcomes

 Scroll down to learn more about a few of these groups and their work!

-Team Access – comprised of Jordyn Stebbins, David Jaulus, Christine Leavitt, Samantha Gillette, and RaNiyah Taylor – worked closely with ASU’s ADA Compliance Coordinator (Peter Fischer), GIS Enterprise Developer (Karen Fisher), and Director of Digital Transformation (Bobby Gray) to create an accessibility ‘layer’ to ASU’s Interactive Map that will identify accessible restrooms, building entrances and other pertinent information regarding physical access on all 4 ASU campuses (stay tuned for the Spring 21′ unveiling of the newly configured campus maps in the ASU App AND more to come in Beyond the Lab)!
-Click here to view more about this project.
+Team Access – comprised of Jordyn Stebbins, David Jaulus, Christine Leavitt, Samantha Gillette, and RaNiyah Taylor – worked closely with ASU’s ADA Compliance Coordinator (Peter Fischer), GIS Enterprise Developer (Karen Fisher), and Director of Digital Transformation (Bobby Gray) to create an accessibility ‘layer’ to ASU’s Interactive Map that identifies accessible restrooms, building entrances and other pertinent information regarding physical access on all 4 ASU campuses!
+Click here to view more about this Beyond the Lab project.

 Accessibility Coalition Constitution and Bylaws